 Mental challenges surround the world of the Solopreneur.
 Loneliness, stress from being overworked, and the dread and fear of failure overtake everything.
 And yet, many profitable and successful solo operations overcome all of this.

 Solopreneurs have created an ecosystem where one supports the other.
-The combination of a growing gig economy, more services and support, and more apps (often created by a solopreneur) make running your own business straightforward.
+The combination of a growing gig economy, increased services and support, and numerous apps (often created by solopreneurs) make running your own business straightforward.

 Frustration Leads to Successful Business

-One of the reasons a large number of solopreneurs begin their ventures is frustration.
+One of the reasons a large number of solopreneurs begin their businesses is frustration.
 Either being unable to find a job or being stuck in a low-prospect career is where many people find themselves today.
-Back in 2009, Sara Blakely found herself there, and this triggered an idea that has now, a decade later, made her a billionaire.
+Back in 2009, Sara Blakely found herself in a similar situation, and this triggered an idea that, a decade or so later, has now made her a billionaire.

-Spanx is a true solopreneur success story and manufactures a broad range of women's apparel.
+Spanx is a true solopreneur success story, manufacturing a broad range of women's apparel.
 Starting as a woman with an idea that would change the world of fashion, hard work as a solopreneur paid off.

-Today Spanx turns over $400 Million each year, employs 750 people, and Sara Blakely encourages others to start their own business.
+Today, Spanx generates over $400 million each year, employs 750 people, and Sara Blakely encourages others to start their own businesses.

 Turning a Day Job into a Day Job

-For some people in a full-time job, they feel restricted and can see a better way to do what their employer does.
+Some people in a full-time job feel restricted and can see a better way to do what their employer does.
 With the advent of a more robust and more accessible internet came opportunities, and innovative people grabbed this with both hands.

 Are Solopreneurs the Way Forward?

 2020 especially saw a dramatic change in work from home, but the current ecosystem of owner-operated businesses has been forming for over a decade.
-Some of the most well-known brands today, such as eBay, began as a solo endeavor and an idea giving modern entrepreneurs the confidence to start out.
+Some of the most well-known brands today, such as eBay, began as a solo endeavor and an idea giving modern entrepreneurs the confidence to start.

 Lager companies are outsourcing to smaller businesses all the time, and solopreneurs with the right expertise and solutions are taking a piece of the pie.
-It is not that the landscape is evolving, but it is how business is being done that sustains the growth of the Solopreneur.
+It is not that the landscape is evolving, but rather how business is being conducted that sustains the growth of the Solopreneur.

-Owner-operated startups often have low overheads, and thus the service they offer is less expensive.
+Owner-operated startups often have lower overheads, and thus the services they offer are less expensive.
 Small businesses are a valuable part of the economy, helping find the balance between affordability and quality.
 Then throw in some innovation, and the once almost overlooked small business working from home becomes the Most Valued Player.

 Understanding Small Business and Startups

 No crystal ball will tell you whether a startup will succeed or whether large companies will continue to need the services of the Solopreneur.
-There is, however, a wealth of information about small businesses in the United States that can help a person make educated decisions.
+There is, however, a wealth of information available about small businesses in the United States that can help individuals make informed decisions.